ftldb/ftldb/README.md

 It creates the demo schema and runs the tests.
 After the installation has finished you can connect to the demo schema and run the demos manually.

+> **Notice**: Make sure that the target instance has the same TNS name on the
+> server and the client.
+Otherwise some unit tests won't pass.

 Building the project